imslp/geckoview-flyweight/README.md

 3. Build

-    - Copy the mozconfig file from ./trick/mozconfig and replace the one in the root directory.
+    - Copy the mozconfig file from ./trick/mozconfig (or ./trick/mozconfig-flyweight and rename it to mozconfig) and replace the one in the root directory.
     - Run ``` ./mach build ``` to build Geckoview

     Note that building Geckoview is quite complicated and takes time.
 Sometimes rebuilding the source also produces errors.